 For the placement of a ductless unit in a room, you’ll need to consider how the air flows through the room in order to evenly distribute the heat.

 This depends on a few factors, including house size and layout.
-Ductless systems tend to be a bit more efficient due to the integration of variable speed compressor technology, which is not commonly found in centrally ducted systems.
-Also, ductless heat pumps are not impacted by air leakage that can occur along the ducts.
+Ductless systems tend to be slightly more efficient than ducted systems due to the integration of variable speed compressor technology.
+Also, ductless heat pumps are not impacted by air leakage that can occur along ductwork.